UPPMAX/install-methods/comp/perl_modules/perl_modules-5.26.2-install-README.md

 These are longer, and especially the Task::Kensho takes a long time with many `y` responses required after several minutes.

-Install POE, interactively and say `n` to performing network tests.
+Install POE, interactively and say `y` to skipping network tests.

     cpanm --interactive POE